anonymous-authors-repository/icmi2025/README.md

-# Human vs. AI-Based Textual Annotations of Mid-Air Hand Gestures
+# The Art of Description: Evaluating Human vs. AI-Based Textual Annotations of Mid-Air Hand Gestures

 This repository contains code, data, and analysis for evaluating human and AI-generated textual annotations of mid-air hand gestures, focusing on hybrid meeting platforms.
 The project explores how gestures are described, predicted, and classified using both human input and large language models (LLMs).